anarchitech/muforth-anarchitech/README.md

-who hired an embedded systems programmer, would you want to spend your limited funds on a cowboy using a custom tool that was in a constant state of flux with no community and extremely limited or non-existent support, or would you want someone who develped code using an industry standard language/dev environment with extensive community and professional support?
+who hired an embedded systems programmer, would you want to spend your limited funds on a cowboy using a custom tool that was in a constant state of flux with no community and extremely limited or non-existent support, or would you want someone who developed code using an industry standard language/dev environment with extensive community and professional support?
 Would you want to be "that person" who made a critical business decision that relied on "key personnel," aka "a single